tropicalwave/aws-terraform-examples/persistent-efs-mount/README.md

 ## Overview

-This code shows a deployment of an EC2 instance that, even after experiencing an outage in its Availability Zone, persists data in one directory in EFS (which protects against outages of single AZs).
+This code shows the deployment of an EC2 instance that, even after experiencing an outage in its Availability Zone, persists data in one directory in EFS (which protects against outages of single AZs).
+The EC2 instance itself is part of an autoscaling group that ensures that it is restarted after an outage.

 ![Architecture](images/architecture.svg)